TheGeorgeAlexander/expression-unfold/README.md

 * `pow(max(2, 5), min(3, 4))`
 * `randomFunc(1, thisIsAVar, 3, func(4))`

-> Note: Function are completely arbitrary, they are valid (sub-)expressions as long as they follow the `name(arg1, arg2, ...)` pattern.
+> Note: Functions are completely arbitrary, they are valid (sub-)expressions as long as they follow the `name(arg1, arg2, ...)` syntax.